 - Get support.
 You literally rewire the brain when you learn new ways of thinking, behaving and acting.
 Again, it takes time.
 Consider reaching out to loved ones and friends for support.
 They can help you reach for the best when you’re not able to make the leap on your own.
 This is the beauty and brilliance of sponsors – we all need to lean on someone.

 - If you’re looking for a specific place to start with my work, I suggest using my book, Overcoming Sugar Addiction, for support during stage one.
-Then move to the 30 Day Lift, an audio program that uses compassion, gentleness and self kindness to shift painful habits with sugar.
+Then move to Emerge, an audio program that uses compassion, gentleness and self kindness to shift painful habits with sugar.